 If you are just looking for a way just to make some extra cash TODAY, starting any kind of business probably isn’t the best way to do it.
 If you want extra cash TODAY, you should get a full-time or part-time job.

 Once again, most businesses take a couple years just to get profitable, and many never even survive to the two year point.
 Don’t believe me?
 Just drive through your home town and look at all the closed down businesses and vacant buildings.

 While a job will provide you with immediate income, the minute you stop working or lose your ability to work, your income stops.
 Job income is linear, not residual.
 Not so with a network marketing business, and with some traditional businesses.

-And when it comes to selling your business, it’s a nice option to have.
-Maybe after five or ten years of building your network marketing business you decide to sell it for a large six figure income and have your big payday.
+When it comes to selling your business, it’s a nice option to have.
+Maybe after five or ten years of building your network marketing business you decide to sell it for a large seven figure income and have your big payday.
 I’m not sure why anyone would do that, assuming they are making a large monthly residual income, but it’s still a nice option to have.

-The bottom line is to think of your business as an asset, rather than a job or way to make immediate income.
+The bottom line is you should think of your network marketing business as an asset, rather than a job or way to make an immediate income.
 Get a day job to pay your bills and keep the financial pressure off your back, and work on your network marketing business consistently, on a part-time basis, for three to ten years.
-Do that and you will build an asset that can potentially pay you much more than your full time job!
+Do that and you can build an asset that can potentially pay you much more than your full time job!
+Best of all, it’s residual income.
 Talk about a win-win deal.